Home Enigma, Bombes and Colussus at Bletchley Park - 1

 One of the most famous people to work here was the mathematician Alan Turing.

-Here's Mooch sitting on his statue which shows him with an Enigma machine.
+Here's Mooch sitting on the Alan Turing statue which shows him with an Enigma machine.

 Mooch was very privileged to get his hands on an actual Enigma machine